monicahq/monica/docs/installation/providers/generic.md

     - configure a [mailserver](/docs/installation/mail.md) for registration & reminders to work correctly.
     - set the `APP_ENV` variable to `production`, `local` is only used for the development version.
 Beware: setting `APP_ENV` to `production` will force HTTPS.
 Skip this if you're running Monica locally.
 3. Run `composer install --no-interaction --no-dev` to install all packages.
+4. Run `yarn install` to install frontend packages, then `yarn run production` to build the assets (js, css).
-4. Run `php artisan key:generate` to generate an application key.
+5. Run `php artisan key:generate` to generate an application key.
 This will set `APP_KEY` with the right value automatically.
-5. Run `php artisan setup:production -v` to run the migrations, seed the database and symlink folders.
+6. Run `php artisan setup:production -v` to run the migrations, seed the database and symlink folders.

 The `setup:production` command will run migrations scripts for database, and flush all cache for config, route, and view, as an optimization process.
 As the configuration of the application is cached, any update on the `.env` file will not be detected after that.
 You may have to run `php artisan config:cache` manually after every update of `.env` file.